Guanaba: Geography

 The locality consists of small acreages focused around the equestrian community.

 The eastern boundary of Guanaba follows the Coomera River.
 Tamborine National Park occupies a section in the west where elevations reach to around 40 m above sea level.

 History

 Guanaba State School was established circa March 1930 using a school building relocated from the former Carrara State School in 1929.
 It was officially opened on Arbor Day circa June 1930.
 It closed circa 1942.

+The first polo club on the Gold Coast was established at Guanaba in 1974.
+Following the sale of the property in 2019, it became a private luxury resort.